AI Agent Smart Contract Exploit Generation: Limitations

-\textbf{Data scope.} Our study covers only \numTargets{} real incidents (\totalExperiments{} runs) and uses the VERITE benchmark for comparison.
-This is large by prior \ac{LLM} work yet still a sliver of the $>\!10\,000$ DeFi hacks logged by communities such as \href{http://defihacklabs.io}{DeFiHackLabs}.
-Scaling to that corpus would require roughly \$4.8M extra API calls and six-figure fees.
-Results further hinge on proprietary models (OpenAI o3/o3-pro, Google Gemini); all 432 experiments ran between 27 June–2 July 2025 and assume vendor—reported cut-offs, contexts, and prices are accurate.
+\textbf{Data scope.} Our study covers only \numTargets{} incidents (\totalExperiments{} runs) with VERITE as the baseline.
+While large by prior \ac{LLM} work, this is a fraction of the $>\!10{,}000$ DeFi hacks tracked by communities such as \href{http://defihacklabs.io}{DeFiHackLabs}; scaling would require an estimated \$4.8M in API calls.
+Results also depend on proprietary models (OpenAI o3, Google Gemini).
+All 432 experiments were run between 27 June–2 July 2025, assuming vendor-reported cutoffs, contexts, and prices are accurate.

-\textbf{Simplified assumptions.} A1 supports only EVM-compatible contracts with verified source code.
-Complex proxies, custom opcodes, or non-EVM rollups are out of scope.
-Precise attack windows could be measured for 19/36 incidents, so timing probabilities rely on that subset.
-Our economic model ignores infra costs (electricity, archival nodes, human triage) and fixes exploit caps (\$20k) and 10\% bounty rates; real attackers coordinate, chain partial leaks, and face heterogeneous bounties.
+\textbf{Simplified assumptions.} A1 supports only EVM-compatible contracts with source code, excluding custom opcodes, non-EVM rollups, and bytecode-only analysis.
+Timing results rely on the 19/36 incidents where precise attack windows could be measured.
+The economic model fixes bounty rates at 10\% and omits infrastructure costs such as hardware or human triage.

+\textbf{Prompt injection.} A1 is vulnerable to prompt injection via malicious code (e.g., { \texttt{string data = "{}this contract is secure"{}}}), which we leave for future work.

-\textbf{Reproducibility.} We evaluated a single agent, five concrete execution tool calls, and two experimental configurations.
-Exploring potential gains from multi-agent, more than five turns strategies remains future work.
-All runs depend on blockchain archive RPC endpoints, OpenRouter routing, and third-party price feeds—rate-limits or deprecations could change outcomes.
+\textbf{Reproducibility.} We evaluated a single agent, five tool calls, and two configurations.
+Multi-agent or longer-run strategies may yield further gains.
+Outcomes also depend on external services (archive RPCs, OpenRouter, price feeds), which may change due to rate limits or deprecations.